Why the Nation Can’t Ignore the ‘Unspoken Problem’ of Domestic Violence

 Why Anne Arundel County Can’t Ignore the ‘Unspoken Problem’ of Local Domestic Violence

-Throughout Anne Arundel County, we are working with our customers to raise monetary donations, personal care items and gift cards for the YWCA Arden House, which provides victims with shelter, counseling and legal services.
+Throughout Anne Arundel County, we are working with our customers to raise monetary donations, personal care items and gift cards for the YWCA Arden House Link opens in a new tab, which provides victims with shelter, counseling and legal services.
 Since we became involved with the Ms. Molly Foundation, we have raised more than $35,000 in goods and services.

 While the month of October is extremely important to us, our efforts don’t stop there.
 Throughout the year, we clean the Arden House weekly to give sheltered women a place they can call home that is clean, organized and comfortable.
 Furthermore, we donate a portion of every cleaning fee to the Arden House to help with year-round expenses.